 With my Cornwall III speakers this amp is heavenly but I also brought in other speakers to test it out.
 If it could not drive lower sensitivity speakers then it would not have been for me.

 Falcon Acoustic LS3/5A, Dynaudio Special 40’s, KEF LS50’s and some B&W’s stand mounted speakers that cost around $2500.
-None beat my Cornwall III’s or even really came close, but this amp powered them all with authority and ease, and these speakers I just listed (Dynaudio, Falcon, KEF and B&W) are 85-87 DB efficient!
+This amp powered them all with authority and ease, and these speakers I just listed (Dynaudio, Falcon, KEF and B&W) are 85-87 DB efficient!
 The Luxman did not even break a sweat powering any of them.
-Of those three bookshelf speakers the Dynaudio Special 40’s were indeed the most special but even so lacked in scale, dynamics and low volume listening compared to my mighty Klipsch Cornwall III’s.
-They had better mids and a wider soundtsgake but as a whole they could not do what my Klipsch speakers do and that is portray a feeling of LIVE MUSIC with effortless dynamics.
+Of those three bookshelf speakers the Dynaudio Special 40’s were indeed the most special.
+They had gorgeous mids and a wider soundstage and are a bargain at their asking price.

 The Build of this amp is as good as it gets.
 Made in Japan (this is a good thing) with bulletproof build.

 This Luxman 590 AXII is without question, as a whole, the finest integrated amp I have ever reviewed, and I have reviewed some amazing amps (I only review products I LOVE.
 If I d not like them, I do not review them).
 Yes, as of 2019 this one takes the prize as it the most well balanced of them all, most beautiful of them all, and built better than all of the rest as I know this will last me the rest of my life, if I let it.
 Easier said than done for an audiophile.